Diwali Celebration Presented by The Bellevue Collection

 A sari is a traditional garment worn in India, Sri Lanka, Pakistan, Bangladesh and Nepal.
 These beautiful garments are worn during celebrations including Diwali.
 See a display of saris (sarees) in Bellevue Square presented by the Seattle Maharashtra Mandal community.

-Come see our interactive screen in Bellevue Square’s Center Court with a beautiful Diwali backdrop and create your own display of light.
+Wave your hand in front of the interactive screen in Bellevue Square's Center Court for a colorful display of light.